tnektnek/random_logrhythm_scripts/README.md

 Custom MPE Dumps found at mpedump.md

-Anything used should be at own risk and there's no support to be found.
+Anything used should be at one's own risk and there's no support to be found.